 Water Testing Labs Near Me: State by State Guide

-For those of you interested in doing your own research, we’ve organized a guide to where to find certified local labs for drinking water testing, state by state.
+We’ve organized a state-by-state guide to where to find certified local laboratories for drinking water testing, (wastewater not included).

 Table of Contents:

-Before attempting to initiate contact, there are a few things to consider when picking a lab.
+Before contacting a certified laboratory, there are a few things to consider when selecting a lab for drinking water testing.
 We’ve listed the various concepts and procedures it’s useful to be familiar with.

 Informational vs. Compliance Testing